Joe Kruger

-Jonathan Wells Kruger (born June 4, 1992) is a former American football defensive end.
-He was drafted by the Philadelphia Eagles in 2013.
+Jonathan Wells Kruger (born June 4, 1992) is an American former professional football defensive end.
+He was selected by the Philadelphia Eagles in 2013.
 He played college football at Utah.
-He is the younger brother of free agent outside linebacker Paul Kruger and free agent defensive end Dave Kruger.
+He is the younger brother of outside linebacker Paul Kruger and defensive end Dave Kruger.

-Early years
+Early life

 He attended Pleasant Grove High School in Pleasant Grove, Utah.
 He was a first-team and all-conference in his senior season.
 He was ranked among the top 25 defensive end prospects by Rivals.com.